James "Rowand" Burgess Diary, 1914-1915

 Friday October 9 fine and warm

 Sunday October 11 Dull and cool.
 Papa and mamma went to Church in the morning and Noble and I went to the Baptist Church at night.
-There was no service in the Presbyterian Church at night as Mr Manne was taken ill.
+There was no service in the Presbyterian Church at night as Mr Mann was taken ill.

 Tuesday October 13.
 Dull and cold